 A Child Trust Fund can only be accessed by the child it is assigned to, once they turn 18 – parents cannot access it on their behalf.
 However, as a parent you can still help your child to claim their fund.
 The first essential step is to trace the provider.

 You can do this by going to the government’s website of Child Trust Fund providers.
 Browse the list and see if you recognise your provider, whom you can then contact.

 If you still can’t remember the name of your provider, or never knew you had one, then you can trace the fund directly at the Child Trust Fund website.
 Click the link under Find your provider and log in to the Government Gateway (if you don’t yet have an ID and password, click ‘Create sign in details’).

 You will normally receive an initial response within 15 days, which may then ask you for further information such as a birth certificate or adoption certificate.

 How long does it take to track down a Child Trust Fund?

 Currently the system for tracing a lost or unclaimed Child Trust Fund can be quite cumbersome.
 Some parents have reported having to wait several months to track down the details so that the money can be released.
 It’s therefore worth starting the process now, even if your child won’t turn 18 for a while.
-The Christmas break is a great opportunity to get the admin sorted out, and you know it will pay off in the end.
+The lockdown is a great opportunity to get the admin sorted out, and you know it will pay off in the end.